Kate Middleton Hair Color: How to Get Honey Bronde Look

 3. The Finishing Touches

 • L’Oréal Elnett Supreme Hold Hairspray: This is perhaps the most famous item in her kit.
-It provides a strong hold but is fine enough to be brushed out, which is why her hair never looks “crunchy.”
+It provides a strong hold.
+It is fine enough to be brushed out.
+This is why her hair never looks “crunchy.”

-• Kérastase Nutritive Nutri-Supplement Split Ends Serum: A newer addition to her routine (spotted in 2025) that helps seal the ends of her hair, which is vital now that she has lighter, chemically-treated blonde highlights.
+• Kérastase Nutritive Nutri-Supplement Split Ends Serum: A newer addition to her routine (spotted in 2025).
+It helps seal the ends of her hair.
+This is vital now that she has lighter, chemically-treated blonde highlights.

 4. The Essential Tools